jaimiles23/HackerRank_Solutions/README.md

 This repository contains solutions to HackerRank Exercises.

 ## SQL Exercises
-Contains solutions to the [SQL domain](https://www.hackerrank.com/domains/sql) done in MySQL.
+Contains solutions to the [SQL domain](https://www.hackerrank.com/domains/sql) using MySQL. *NOTE*: When using Common Table Expressions (CTE), must use the MS SQL Server Console.

 Hackerrank categorizes exercises into 6 different domains:
 1. Basic Select